automata-network/docs/docs/anydao/guide.md

 # User Guide
 ## Claim Testing Token
 - Ahead to the [Automata Faucet](./spec.md#faucet), you may need to login via Twitter account to get access to the faucet page.
-- Choose FiniteState under the Network drop-down field
+- Choose ContextFree under the Network drop-down field
 ![](../assets/anydao/faucet.png)
-- Input your FiniteState wallet address and submit, 10 FST native token will be sent to your account, can check on [FiniteState Dashboard](./spec.md#explorer).
+- Input your ContextFree wallet address and submit, 10 CTX native token will be sent to your account, can check on our [Blockchain Dashboard](./spec.md#explorer).
 ## Interface Layout
 - Now let's explore our [AnyDAO frontend](./spec.md#frontend)
 ![](../assets/anydao/home_empty.png)